adoptium/temurin-build/README.md

 creates an exploded image (useful for codesigning jmods).
 Use --assemble-exploded-image once you have signed the jmods to complete the packaging steps.

 --custom-cacerts <true|false>
-If true (default), a custom cacerts file will be generated based on Mozilla's list of CA certificates (see folder security/).
+If true (default), a custom cacerts file will be generated based on the Mozilla list of CA certificates (see folder security/).
 If false, the file shipped by OpenJDK will be used.

 -n, --no-colour
 disable colour output.